Looking for Love in All The Wrong Places

-If you are self-critical and judgmental, perhaps you will experience people being critical of you.
-If you are depressed and anxious, you will see a world that is scary and not worth experiencing.
+If you're self-critical and judgmental, perhaps you'll experience people being critical of you.
+If you're depressed and anxious, you'll see a world that is scary and not worth experiencing.

-On the other hand, if you are filled with self-love, you will see love in the world.
-If you are filled with joy and inner peace, your outer world will feel harmonious and joyful.
-If you feel connected to yourself, you will feel connected to others.
+On the other hand, if you're filled with self-love, you'll see love in the world.
+If you're filled with joy and inner peace, your outer world will feel harmonious and joyful.
+If you feel connected to yourself, you'll feel connected to others.

 It’s up to you.
 Stay stuck in the blame game and waiting for others to change so you can be more happy and comfortable.
 Then wake up one day and realize that it’s too late – you never took charge of your happiness and created your own awesome life.